Survival Analysis with Graph-Based Regularization for Predictors: Real Data Examples

 The performance of the graph regularized Cox model is compared with other regularizers in Table \ref{tab: transplantResult} and Figures \ref{fig: livingResult}.
 Since the true parameters are unknown in the real data, we only compare the c-index.
+The results are based on five randomized partitions of the dataset.
+In each trial, 80\% of the data is used for training and 20\% for testing.
+The training and testing datasets are randomly partitioned in every trial to enhance robustness and reduce potential biases associated with a single data split.
 We observe that the graph-based regularizer has the highest mean and median c-index for both donor types.
-The improvement of using the graph regularizer is more prominent on the living donor dataset.
-This result is possible due to the fact that the living donor is more often related to the recipient and is likely to have closer biological and environmental characteristics as the recipient.
+The improvement of using the graph regularizer is more prominent in the living donor dataset.
+This result is possible due to the fact that the living donor is more often related to the recipient and is likely to have closer biological and environmental characteristics than the recipient.
 More variables are also recorded from the living donors than from the deceased donors in the dataset.
-Therefore, the living donor predictor graph we can create is more complicated than the deceased donor's, which gives the graph-based regularizer more advantage over other methods in predicting the survival outcome for pediatric recipients of living donor kidneys.
+Therefore, the living donor predictor graph we can create is more complicated than the deceased donor graph, which gives the graph-based regularizer more advantages over other methods in predicting the survival outcome for pediatric recipients of living donor kidneys.

+We would like to emphasize that, as commented in Remark \ref{rem1}, the graph is treated as a fixed input parameter in our algorithm.
+When the ground truth graph structure is not perfectly known, we form the graph based on the correlation graph of observed data (for continuous variables) and domain knowledge or insights for all other variables (including the interaction of continuous and discrete variables).
+The estimation results may vary depending on the input graph structure.
+Therefore, in practice, when the graph structure is highly uncertain, we may also explore the fitting results across all potential graph structures and select the optimal one using cross-validation.

+Moreover, taking the living donor dataset as an example, we present the estimated coefficients of variables identified as non-zero in Table \ref{tab:coefficients}.
+This provides a meaningful interpretation of the fitted model, and the small number of non-zero coefficients demonstrates the proposed method's ability to fit a model with few predictors.
+In the survival model, a positive coefficient indicates an increased hazard, meaning the variable is associated with a higher risk of mortality and thus has a negative impact on survival.
+Among the five selected variables, the most influential variable ``DIAG\_KI: TUBULAR.AND.INTERSTITIAL.DISEASES'' exhibits the largest positive coefficient, suggesting that a diagnosis of kidney tubular and interstitial diseases is strongly associated with an increased risk of mortality.